-It’s peak hour.
-Highway’s crawling bumper to bumper.
-Then at the mercy of traffic lights, they sit and wait as a group.
-But individually…
+It’s peak hour and the highway is crawling bumper to bumper, and at the mercy of traffic lights they sit and wait as a group.

-There’s an old muscle car with different coloured panels, with the rumble of a heavy V8 engine, sporting new rims and tyres.
+There’s an old muscle car with different coloured panels, its heavy V8 engine rumbles, sporting new rims and tyres.
 The young man behind the wheel is putting on his tie while eating a piece of toast.
-The sounds of a marketing Pod-cast is heard over a singular speaker jammed on the dash with cord running to his phone.
-Both car and man are works in progress?
+The sounds of a marketing Pod-cast is heard over a singular speaker jammed on the dash with a white cord running to his phone.
+Both car and man are works in progress.

 A sleek luxurious sedan contains a ramrod straight-back driver.
 Blonde hair in a twist.
-Wearing a crisp white blouse and blue scarf knotted at the neck like an airline stewardess.
-Manicured nails tap on the steering wheel as she sits expressionless behind dark sunglasses.
+Wearing a crisp white blouse and a blue scarf knotted at her neck like an airline stewardess.
+Her manicured nails tap on the steering wheel as she sits expressionless behind dark sunglasses.
 If not for the fingertip-tap-dance, she looked like an inflatable autopilot from MIB.

-In the back seat is a young boy wearing the private school uniform who flips me the bird.
-Then checks to make sure the stone-faced autopilot hadn’t seen him.
-Bet he ends up being a company director driven around in limousines all day.
+In the back seat is a young boy wearing a private school uniform who flips me the bird.
+Then he checks to make sure the stone-faced autopilot didn’t see him.
+He’ll become a company director-driven around in limousines all day.

-A bearded man sits in his four wheeled drive Ute that’s a mobile office, with an in-house filing system represented by a chaotic mass of paperwork sprawled across the dash.
-Listening to talkback radio while cleaning his fingernails with a pocket knife.
+A bearded man sits in his four-wheeled drive ute with an in-house filing system represented by a chaotic mass of paperwork sprawled across the dash.
+He’s listening to talkback radio while cleaning his fingernails with a pocket knife.

 A mud coloured station wagon with a kayak rests on the roof rack.
 The driver’s head leans against the headrest.
-Traveller’s coffee cup in hand, rubbing his eyes and then yawns between sips.
+Yawning, between sips from his coffee cup, he rubs tired eyes.
 His damp hair tousled, chin unshaven on tanned skin.
-He sips.
-Yawns.
-Rubs eyes.
+He sips, yawns, rubs his eyes.
 Repeats.

-Two young females, inside a Mini, share the overhead mirror space.
-Apply makeup, brush hair, while lip-synching to music that vibrates the tiny car.
-It’s almost rocking and becoming a mobile bomb with hairspray fumes clouding the interior.
+Two young females inside a Mini, share the overhead mirror space applying their makeup, brushing their hair, all while lip-synching to music.
+Their tiny car is rocking and becoming a mobile fume cloud from perfume, deodorants, and hairspray.

-And the truck driver, looks on from his heightened perch above the crowd of waiting cars.
-Picks his nose and looks down into the Mini.
-Shaking his head, eyes widening he watches the two young women perform the well-practiced hair and makeup routine.
+From his heightened perch above the crowd of waiting cars, the truck driver picks his nose and looks down into the Mini.
+Shaking his head as his eyes widen watching the two young women perform the well-practised hair and makeup routine.

-His passenger is reading off the clipboard.
-Boots rest on the dash, glances out the window and nods to the bearded guy in the Ute folding up the pocket knife.
+His passenger is reading off the clipboard with boots rested on the dash, he glances out the window and nods to the bearded guy in the ute folding up the pocket knife.

-Then the lights turn green and with a thunderous roar, exhaust plumes into the morning sky.
-And like a washed out rainbow colour spill, they disappear in search of the own pots of gold.
+The lights turn green and with a thunderous roar, exhaust plumes high into the morning sky.
+And like a washed-out leaky rainbow of separating colours, they disappear in search of the own pots of gold.